Kim Kardashian’s Robbery Theory: Targeted, Stalked In Paris

 Kim Kardashian has her own theory about why she was robbed.
 The reality star admitted that she was likely targeted and stalked in Paris because of her social media content.

-Kim Kardashian’s robbery theory will be divulged in full on this Sunday’s episode of Keeping Up With The Kardashians, but the reality star basically acknowledged that her social media habits were likely the reason she was targeted by the thieves who held her at gunpoint and robbed her of over $11 million worth of jewelry.
+Kim Kardashian’s robbery theory will be divulged in full on this Sunday’s episode of Keeping Up with the Kardashians, but the reality star basically acknowledged that her social media habits were likely the reason she was targeted by the thieves who held her at gunpoint and robbed her of over $11 million worth of jewelry.

 A post shared by Kim Kardashian West (@kimkardashian) on